primitivefinance/rmm-docs/docs/faq/02-general.md

 ## How can I earn money using Primitive?

-Deposit two tokens into an RMM-01 pool to start earning trading fees, which are re-invested into the pool pro-rata.
+Deposit two tokens into an RMM-01 pool to start earning trading fees, which are automatically re-invested into the pool on a pro-rata basis.

 ## Can I lose my funds?